GeorgeOduor/Support-Vector-Machines-IN-R/README.md

-# Support Vector Machines IN R - Breascancer Relapse Prediction
+# Support Vector Machines IN R - Breast Cancer Relapse Prediction

 # Introduction to the project.